yuyspku/flagai_gpt2_cli/README.md

 # Introduction to GPT-2 model(Deep Learning Class on LLMs)

-# CLI interface for GALACTICA
+# CLI interface for GPT-2 LLM
 A simple cli for the GPT-2 LLM.

 ## Installation